-My favourite article is from ENCATC's Journal of Cultural Management and Policy, Volume 8, Issue 1, Elena Borin's and Edwin Delgado's 'The value of cultural and regional identity: an exploratory study of the viewpoints of funders and cultural and creative entrepreneurs.'
+My favourite article is from ENCATC's Journal of Cultural Management and Policy, Volume 8, Issue 1, Elena Borin's and Edwin Delgado's 'The value of cultural and regional identity: an exploratory study of the viewpoints of funders and cultural and creative entrepreneurs'.

-resource allocating ecosystems and creative and cultural entrepreneurs working in syntony co-creating sustainable local and cultural value as a successful, collaborative, model of funding.
+The article explores the idea of territorial cultural resource allocating ecosystems and creative and cultural entrepreneurs working in syntony co-creating sustainable local and cultural value as a successful, collaborative, model of funding.